- In The Community

 - obtain letter of reference from guidance counselor, coach or employer.

-- provide a copy of all immunizations and obtain two TB skin tests no later than June 6, 2014 to IU Health Ball Memorial Hospital’s Employee Health Services Department.
+- provide a copy of all immunizations to IU Health Ball Memorial Hospital’s Employee Health Services Department and make arrangements with Employee Health Services to obtain your two TB skin tests.
 (Parent(s) or guardian must be present if IU Health Ball Memorial Hospital is administering your child’s TB skin test.
 The phone number to schedule your appointment is 765.747.3458)

 Due to the extension in days of numerous schools' academic calendars and the early start period for the same schools, we will be limiting our program to only students who can make a 12 month commitment to our program.